-The horn is something you don’t use every day – if you are not living in India.
-If you were about to use the horn, but no sound came from it when you pushed the button, it may be caused by a faulty clock spring.
+The horn is something you probably don’t use every day.
+If you want to use the horn, but no sound comes out when you push the button, it may be caused by a faulty clock spring.

-Also, in this situation, you can try to turn the steering wheel while holding the horn button, and if you can hear an intermittent sound, you definitely have to replace the clock spring.
+Also, in this situation, you can try to turn the steering wheel while holding the horn button.
+If you can hear an intermittent sound, you definitely have to replace the clock spring.

 4. Steering wheel or traction control warning light

-If you didn’t know about it, the cruise control is working together with both the traction control system and the electronic throttle control system.
+You might not know that the cruise control is working together with both the traction control system and the electronic throttle control system.

 This also means that if the connection to the cruise control buttons in the steering wheel becomes bad, it can also cause the traction control warning light or the electronic throttle warning light to light up.
 To determine if it is the clock spring causing these lights to light up, you have to check the trouble codes with an OBD2 scanner.

 RELATED: Traction Control System (TCS) Light – Meaning, Function & Causes